Kray-G/kinx/README.md

 If anyone wants to support some other platform, the followings have to be done.

 1. Now `utliity/kmyacc` is prepared only for x86-64 Windows and Linux.
-    * About this, I am going to prepare and commit directly the generated parser file by yacc in the near future.
+    * About this, I did commit directly the generated parser file by yacc.
+Use those files directly in Makefile.
 2. There are some dependent libraries in this repo.
 I think it is not a good way but I am doing so for convenience.
 Those libraries are put under `src/extlib` folder.
 Some are located it as a source code but some are located as a pre-built component.
 Currently there are 6 projects which is prepared as a pre-built component such as  libcurl, libharu, libssh2, libxml2, openssl, and zip(minizip).
     * Create a folder for the target platform and prebuilding and putting a library under that folder each library.
     * Prepare a Makefile for the target platform to compile with above libraries.